jsohlendorff/continuous_time_LTMLE/article.typ

 Alternatively,
 we may use the algorithm in @alg:one-stepgeneral of @section:algorithmgeneral to obtain valid non-conservative inference although this estimator is not further considered here.
+In the rest of this work, we do not consider the estimation of the censoring martingale further due to the computational difficulties and leave this as a future research topic.
 //However, we do not formally obtain inference if flexible machine learning methods
 //are applied to estimate the nuisance parameters.
 //If censoring is present, one may not apply flexible machine learning methods